Contractual enrolment is an alternative to auto enrolment

 With contractual enrolment, you can leave the scheme and the rules of the scheme will determine whether you get a refund.
 With auto enrolment, you can opt out within the required timeframe and will receive a refund of your contributions under the Pensions Act 2008.
 You can leave the scheme at any time, but you would not receive any refund and you would continue to have benefits in the scheme.

 Employers cannot use postponement to delay contractual joining for employees.
 By way of contrast, employers can postpone auto enrolment dates – not contractual enrolment dates – by up to three months.
-Postponement is not available for automatic re-enrolment.
+Postponement only applies where you are being automatically enrolled for the first time and is not available for automatic re-enrolment.

 You won’t need to check in on your pension savings every day.
 They're designed to be a long-term investment.
 But if you do need or want to get an update, then the secure Smart Pension makes it easy to get that information straight away.
 There’s no need to make a phone call or to wait for a letter.